avinash813/Spring-Batch/README.md

 # Spring Batch
-This project uses Spring Batch to read data from CSV files and store it in a database.
+This project uses Spring Batch to read data from CSV file and store it in a database.
 It efficiently handles large datasets with chunk processing.
 A REST endpoint is provided to trigger the import, making it easy to integrate data into applications.
 ## Technologies :
   1. SpringBoot
   2. SpringBatch